 Behind Singapore, ranking out of the top ten for freedom by the Heritage Foundation Index of Economic Freedom, is Switzerland, Ireland, New Zealand, Luxembourg, Taiwan, and Estonia.
-America did not make the top 10, much less the top 20 nations, for economic freedom.
+For economic freedom, America did not make the top 10, much less the top 20 nations.

-Many people feel like Singapore has shown the world that you can have a mixed economy between Socialism and Capitalism and have your freedoms not just survive but also thrive.
+Many people feel like Singapore has shown the world that you can have a mixed economy between Socialism and Capitalism and have your freedom not just to survive but also to thrive.
 That is what this tiny nation of Singapore has quietly been doing for years.

 Singapore Has A Mixed Economic System

-The Heritage rankings in freedom do not mean Singapore is a fully Capitalist country; many people feel capitalism means complete freedom but that is not always true.
-Like many places around the world, including the United States, Singapore is a mixed economy.
+The Heritage rankings in freedom do not mean Singapore is a fully Capitalist country; many people feel capitalism means complete freedom, but that is not always true.
+Like many places worldwide, including the United States, Singapore is a mixed economy.